Welcome Creek: Education

 There are no schools in Welcome Creek.
-The nearest government primary schools are Moore Park State School in neighbouring Moore Park Beach to the north and Gooburrum State School in neighbouring Gooburrum to the south-east.
+The nearest government primary schools are Moore Park Beach State School in neighbouring Moore Park Beach to the north and Gooburrum State School in neighbouring Gooburrum to the south-east.
 The nearest government secondary school is Bundaberg North State High School in Bundaberg North to the south-east.

 Amenities

 Welcome Creek Hall is at 687 Moore Park Road (24.7712°S 152.2796°E).